vcoda/magma/README.md

 ## Language

-Code is written in modern C++11/14 and takes advantage of new language features, STL and smart pointers.
+Code is written in modern C++11/14 and takes advantage of new language features, STL and shared pointers.